barchart/alerting-service-public/README.md

 ##Usage

 The Barchart Alert Management system exposes both REST and socket.io[http://socket.io] endpoints.
-However, this library is a convience-wrapper fro interacting with the Barchart Alert Management system.
+However, this library is a convenience-wrapper for interacting with the Barchart Alert Management system.
 So, instead of invoking these transports directly, and worrying about the details of the protocol, the consumers can make single-line method calls to perform asynchronous operations (e.g. create alert, delete alert, etc).